-Medicines are sometimes used to help relieve bothersome, moderate to severe urination problems caused by benign prostatic hyperplasia (BPH).
-If you stop using medicine, the symptoms will usually return.
+Medicines are sometimes used to help relieve BPH symptoms.
+If you stop using medicine, symptoms usually come back.

 - 5-alpha reductase inhibitors.
-These may reduce the size of an enlarged prostate but may take 6 months or more to show any effect on symptoms.
+These may reduce the size of an enlarged prostate.
+They may take 6 months or more to show any effect on symptoms.
 They include dutasteride (Avodart) and finasteride (Proscar).

-Combining medicines, such as an alpha-blocker with a 5-alpha reductase inhibitor long-term may help your symptoms more than either medicine alone.footnote 3
+Combining medicines, such as an alpha-blocker with a 5-alpha reductase inhibitor, may improve symptoms more than either medicine alone.

-- Have a partial blockage in your urethra that is causing repeated urinary tract infections, bladder stones, or bladder damage.
+- Have a partial blockage in your urethra.

 - Have kidney damage.